Climate change and indigenous peoples: Australia

-Latin America and Caribbean
+Latin America

 Indigenous peoples' backgrounds

-Although some cultures thrive in urban settings like Mexico City or Quito, indigenous peoples in Latin America populate most of the rural poor areas in countries such as Ecuador, Brazil, Peru and Paraguay.
+Although some cultures thrive in urban settings like Mexico City or Quito, Indigenous peoples in Latin America populate most of the rural poor areas in countries such as Ecuador, Brazil, Peru and Paraguay.
 Indigenous people consist of 40 million of the Latin American-Caribbean populations.
 This makes these populations extremely susceptible to threats of climate change due to socioeconomic, geographic, cultural, and political factors.
 Formal education is limited in these areas which caps contributions of skills to the market economy.
 Mostly living in the Amazon rainforest, there are more than 600 ethnographic-linguistic identities living in the Latin American region.
 This distinction of cultures provides different languages, world-views, and practices that contribute to indigenous livelihoods.

-Impacts of climate change on indigenous peoples
+Impacts of climate change on Indigenous peoples

 Humans have impacted climate change through land use, extractive practices, and resource use.
 Not only have humans exacerbated climate change, our actions are threatening the livelihoods of indigenous peoples in targeted and susceptible areas.
 Specifically, extractive industries in the Amazon and the Amazon basin are threatening the livelihood of indigenous persons by land use and exacerbating climate change.
 These extractive policies were originally implemented without the consent of indigenous people are now being implemented without respect to the rights of indigenous people, specifically in the case of reducing emissions from deforestation and forest degradation (REDD).
 Not only do deforestation and fragmentation of forests negatively affect the areas and livelihoods of inhabitants, but contributes to the release of more carbon into the atmosphere, as the trees provided as carbon sinks, which exacerbates climate change even more.
 Thus, deforestation has and will continue to have disproportionate effects on indigenous people in Latin American tropical forests, including the displacement of these communities from their native lands.
 Also, in the Amazon Basin where fish are a main resource, precipitation and flooding greatly impact fish reproduction drastically.
 Likewise, this inconsistency in precipitation and flooding has affected, and decreased the reproduction of fish and turtles in the Amazon River.
 Furthermore, climate change has altered the patterns of migratory birds and changed the start and end times of wet and dry seasons, further increasing the disorientation of the daily lives of indigenous people in Latin America.

 Climate changed caused by humans will likely have a devastating effect on indigenous languages in the Amazon rainforest basin.
 Approximately 20% of global endangered languages are found in the region and the loss of ancestral lands will likely hinder the preservation of indigenous languages, leading to a cultural crisis which could threaten "ancient knowledge, cultural heritage, and an entire sense of community."

 As most of the contributions and the roles of combating climate change, the rights and resources of indigenous peoples often go unrecognized, these communities face disproportionate and the most negative repercussions of climate change and from conservation programs.
 Due to the close relationship with nature and indigenous peoples, they are among the first to face the repercussions of climate change and at a large devastating degree.